Garden Hod – How to Make Your Own

 Cutting Tools

-A few words about options for cutting wood…I used a variety of hand tools and power tools for my cuts…here is a quick explanation of your options.
+I used a variety of hand tools and power tools for my cuts…here is a quick explanation of your options.

-• Circular Saws – to cut my pegs, rail length, and handle length, and a rough cut of my hod ends (you can also use to rough cut the shape of the hod basked, but it would be tricky, and you’d need to sand quite a bit more)
+• Circular Saws – to cut my pegs, rail length, and handle length, and a rough cut of my hod ends (you can also use them to rough cut the shape of the hod basked, but it would be tricky, and you’d need to sand quite a bit more)

 • Jig Saw – to cut the shape of the hod ends (can also use to cut pegs, rail length, and handle length if you’re in a pinch)